 But all is not lost.
-Because, though vastly outnumbered, there are some fine songs to celebrate this time of year.
+Because, though vastly outnumbered, there are some brilliant not-often-played gems to celebrate with this time of year.

-As our gift to you, we have put together a dozen of them – one for each of the 12 days of Christmas – to test whatever hi-fi kit you unwrap on the big day.
-If only we could promise you never had to hear Mariah Carey again …
+As our gift to you, we have put together this list of alternative Christmas tunes to test whatever hi-fi kit you're lucky enough to unwrap on the big day.
+If only we could promise you never had to hear Mariah Carey again…

 All I Want For Christmas Is A Dukla Prague Away Kit by Half Man Half Biscuit

 “There was one in the gang who had Scalextric/And because of that he thought he was better than you”.
 Oh, the ignominy of your friends having the toys your parents couldn’t get for you.
 Here, Half Man Half Biscuit remind us the true meaning of Christmas is not in the belongings you have, but in the destroying of other people’s belongings when they’re acting like a…

 Buy Back In The D.H.S.S./The Trumpton Riots E.P. (opens in new tab) by Half Man Half Biscuit from Amazon

 So many reggae and ska tunes we could have picked – Toots and The Maytals’s Happy Christmas (opens in new tab); Lee “Scratch” Perry’s Merry Christmas, Happy New Year (opens in new tab); Granville Williams’s Santa Claus Is Ska-ing To Town (opens in new tab).
 We go for The Ethiopians, though, not least for Ding Dong Bell’s production being so endearingly portly and full of fireside warmth.

 Buy Trojan Christmas Box Set (opens in new tab) from Amazon